mccloskeybr/cards/README.md

 # Cards
-The aim of this repository is to allow any card game the user(s) wish to play.
+The aim of this repository is to support any card game (std. french deck) the user(s) wish to play.
 Basic functionality includes:

 - Drawing from the main deck to the table
 - Drawing from the main deck to a specified hand